MLflow Tracing for LLM Observability

 invocation(i)

-The video below shows our external function wrapping runs within the MLflow UI.
-Note that
+The screenshot below shows our external function wrapping runs within the MLflow UI.

 External Function tracing